Are Colonics Helpful or Harmful?

 After the Colonic

-Because a colonic can cause dehydration and lead to an electrolyte imbalance, avoid caffeine and alcohol for several days until your normal fluid balance is restored.
+Because a colonic can cause dehydration, avoid caffeine and alcohol for several days until your normal fluid balance is restored.
+Both of these a diuretics that promote urination.

 A low-residue diet is also recommended to give your digestive system a chance to rest.
 This includes eating softer foods like applesauce, mashed potatoes, white rice, and chicken and avoiding harder-to-digest foods like raw vegetables, red meat, nuts, and whole grains.